 Medical IDs for dementia are a way to empower your loved one and ensure they are safely returned home if they ever have a wandering incident.

-How MedicAlert protects those with dementia
+How MedicAlert protects people with dementia

 Living with dementia can be stressful.
 One thing you shouldn’t worry about is what could happen in an emergency.
-MedicAlert’s protection plans offer benefits that extend beyond the ID, providing safety and peace of mind for people living with dementia, their families and caregivers.
+MedicAlert’s membership plans offer benefits that extend beyond the ID, providing safety and peace of mind for people living with dementia, their families and caregivers.

 Safe & Found